-Today, February 21, AT&T revealed via a blog about its plans to offer mobile 5G across the USA starting the year-end.
-It will begin with the cities Dallas, Atlanta, and Waco of Texas; and will be announced in other cities soon.
+Today, February 21, AT&T revealed via a blog its plans to offer mobile 5G across the USA starting the year-end.
+It will begin with the cities of Dallas, Atlanta, and Waco, Texas, and will be announced in other cities soon.

 In order to implement its plans, the carrier is opening a new lab in Austin dedicated to mobile 5G.
 The tests conducted there will help them provide the service via standard-based 5G mobile deployments.

 One inceptive in-house project of the lab is the ANTS (Advanced 5G NR Testbed System), which is the first-of-its-kind 5G testbed system, and bears the original signature of the company.
 The technology will help test unique and progressive features on the simulated 5G network for eventual standardization and usage of the commercial network.

 The company shared further details of its plans on the blog.